saurabhyadav-gith/Spoj-/README.md

 # Spoj-
-This repositories contains solutions for the questions on SPOJ that I solved.
+This repository contains solutions for the questions on SPOJ that I solved.